Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 Dresses

 A floral sundress does more work in Hawaii than any other single garment you’ll pack.
 Wear it to the beach with a swimsuit underneath, rinse off, let it dry in twenty minutes in the trade wind, and it’s ready for dinner.
 A knee-length A-line or wrap dress in a hibiscus or plumeria print covers beach, lunch, shopping, and any restaurant on any island.
-No changes needed.
-That’s the whole point of Hawaiian dress design.

 The muumuu — muʻumuʻu in Hawaiian — is the original and still the best for sustained comfort.
 Loose, shoulder-hung, no waist seam, no cling when you sit.
 Women who haven’t worn one sometimes assume it’s shapeless, but a well-cut muumuu in 100% rayon has a completely different drape than anything sold in airport gift shops.
-The print quality and fabric weight are immediately obvious.

 For shorter options, tank dresses are the most practical choice for active days — snorkeling, waterfall hikes, botanical garden tours.
 They dry fast and move well.